 Asclepias syriaca - Common Milkweed

-The milkweed family (Asclepias) is the only vegetation that can act as host plant species for the monarch butterfly.
-Here at the farm, the common milkweed is the most frequently selected member of milkweed family for hosting caterpillars.
+The milkweed family (Asclepias) is the only vegetation that can act as a host plant for the monarch butterfly.
+Here at the farm, the common milkweed is the most frequently selected member of the milkweed family by adult females for laying their eggs.
 Monarch caterpillars have a particular interest in younger plants with softer, smaller leaves.

 Water: Medium to Dry

 Soil : Sand, loam, clay